 A look at some of the pianos that have passed through the workshop!
 All necessary works are completed before being sold.
-This could be repairing, replacing and sometimes building new parts before meticulously re-attaching every piece of material, every screw and every component back where it should be.
+This could be repairing, replacing and sometimes building new parts before meticulously re-attaching every piece of material, every screw and every component.

 Each piano has to be regulated.
 Regulation is the most important part of the process - Adjusting each and every part of the action to ensure it plays as well as it possibly can.
 There are around 10 measurements to adjust for each note, and each piano is different.
 If any of those measurements are incorrect, it could mean the piano either feels sluggish, has "bobbly" notes, or may not even play at all!